yard

 Learn exactly when to water indoor and outdoor plants so roots drink deeply, leaves stay healthy, and soil stays in the ideal moisture range instead of staying soggy or bone dry.

 Watering at the wrong time wastes water and stresses plants, even if you are generous with the hose.
-The best timing depends on sun, temperature, container size, and whether you are watering indoor plants group or outdoor beds.
+The best timing depends on sun, temperature, container size, and whether the water is headed to indoor containers or outdoor beds.

 water_dropWhy Timing Matters More Than You Think